 One of the most important pieces of gear to bring along on 14er trips is a backpack to carry everything else.
+I get asked pretty commonly about my opinion regarding the best backpacks for 14ers.
 Cheap backpacks available online may seem appealing, however they often fall apart after a bit of use or are made with heavy, ineffective materials.
 Here are the biggest factors to consider when deciding on the best backpacks for 14ers, along with my personal top 3 recommendations.

 Backpack Factors to Consider

 The main four categories to consider when picking the best backpacks for 14ers are their capacity, weight, comfort and hydration bladder.
 They also may include other features that are handy to have.
 Here’s a quick overview of each of these factors.

 For a 14er day trip, you should have a backpack with a 15-25 liter capacity.
 This is enough space for food, water, and the ten essentials like a first aid kit, emergency gear and rain gear.
 A large backpacking bag is unnecessary unless you’re doing an overnight trip.